bradmhauer/WiC-LLM/README.md

 ## 🗃️  Data

-We suggest using the original dataset for this task, as provided by the following NAACL 2019 paper:
+I suggest using the original dataset for this task, as provided by the following NAACL 2019 paper:

 Pilehvar, Mohammad Taher, and Jose Camacho-Collados.
 "WiC: the Word-in-Context Dataset for Evaluating Context-